 In addition to the therapy, rehabs will provide new coping skills, relaxation techniques, relapse prevention strategizing, addiction education, and 12-step meetings.
 Detox alone is not sufficient for lasting sobriety.
 Only by making fundamental changes in behaviors can an AUD be overcome.

-Kinkaid Private Care Provides In-Home Private Alcohol Detox Services
+Kinkaid Private Care Coordinates In-Home Private Alcohol Detox Services

-Kinkaid Private Care is a Specialty Nursing Provider Serving California.
-Kinkaid Private Care offers highly trained detox nurses to oversee and monitor individuals choosing to detoxify in the privacy of their home.
-Kinkaid Private Care is dedicated to providing safe alcohol detox services, where medications are given to minimize the discomforts of withdrawal.
+Kinkaid Private Care coordinates highly trained detox nurses to oversee and monitor individuals choosing to detoxify in the privacy of their home.
+Kinkaid Private Care to coordinating safe alcohol detox services, where medications are given to minimize the discomforts of withdrawal.
 Individuals enjoy the comfort of their home while processing through the stages of detoxification, making the experience far less stressful.
 For more information about in-home alcohol detox services, please contact Kinkaid Private Care today at (877) 388-6373.